demidenm/PyReliMRI/docs/introduction.rst

      - **REQUIRED:** list of session 1, session 2, etc, paths to 3D NifTi images, path to 3D NifTi brain mask **OPTIONAL:** ICC type (icc_type; default = 'icc_3', options include: 'icc_3', 'icc_2', 'icc_1')
      - Calculates and returns a dictionary with intraclass correlation (e.g., ICC(1), ICC(2,1), or ICC(3,1) for 3D volumes across 1+ sessions, reflecting the ICC estimate, the 95% lowerbound for ICC estimate, 95% upperbound for ICC estimate, mean squared error between subjects, mean squared error within subjects).
 Ensure that your mask contains all voxels for subjects.
 If voxels are NaN or zero for some subjects, NaN mean-based replacement is used and/or zeros are treated as true observed zeros.
+     - roi_icc
+     - **REQUIRED:** list of session 1, session 2, etc, paths to 3D NifTi images, path to 3D NifTi brain mask.
+Type of atlas (type_atlas) and directory to save atlas to (atlas_dir).
+Atlas specific requirements (see Nilearn's datasets) accepted via kwargs which are option variable names and values.
+       **OPTIONAL:** ICC type (icc_type; default = 'icc_3', options include: 'icc_3', 'icc_2', 'icc_1')
+     - Calculates and returns a dictionary with intraclass correlation (e.g., ICC(1), ICC(2,1), or ICC(3,1) for 3D volumes across 1+ sessions, reflecting the ICC estimate, the 95% lowerbound for ICC estimate, 95% upperbound for ICC estimate, mean squared error between subjects, mean squared error within subjects).
+Ensure that your mask contains all voxels for subjects.
+If voxels are NaN or zero for some subjects, NaN mean-based replacement is used and/or zeros are treated as true observed zeros.

    * - icc
      - sumsq_total, sumsq, sumsq_btwn, icc_confint, sumsq_icc